mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 {{% alert color="info" %}}
 The workload identity is only enabled when using the google-gcr option in the CLI.
-Other options (e.g. generic registry) will not enable pod annotations required for the GCR authentication plugin to work correctly.
+Other options (e.g. generic registry) will not enable the pod annotations required for the GCR authentication plugin to work correctly.
-Only the google-gcr option is validated and supported when using the Google Container Registry in Google Cloud Platform.
+Only the google-gcr option is validated and supported when using the Google Container Registry on Google Cloud Platform.
 {{% /alert %}}